Notes on Fireworks

 Fountains

-Girandoles that aren't bucket bottoms 8"-10"-12" versions that are easy to make and look like their big brothers -- sort of ;-}
+Girandolas that aren't bucket bottoms 8"-10"-12" versions that are easy to make and look like their big brothers -- sort of

-24" Girandole frames are easy An abbreviated guide
+24" Girandola lightweight frames are easy An abbreviated guide

-Things can go wrong Troubleshooting the flight of a girandole
+Things can go wrong Troubleshooting the flight of a girandola

 Glusatz (one way to make a time delay fuse)